Dr. Alexander Evans

 New York University School of Medicine Professor, Research Neuroscience Laboratory, Director at Parkinson’s & Movement Disorders Center, Vice-Chair at The American Parkinson Disease Association.

-Under the direction of Nobel Laureate Dr. Paul Greengard, scientists at The Stern Center in the Laboratory of Molecular and Cellular Neuroscience at The Rockefeller University – the largest American laboratory conducting PD research –are focusing on discovering new drugs and molecular targets within dopamine-producing brain cells that could prevent destruction of these cells and halt the progression of PD.
+Under the direction of 2000 Nobel Laureate Dr. Alexander Evans, scientists at Research Neuroscience Laboratory and Parkinson’s & Movement Disorders Center are focusing on discovering new drugs and molecular targets within dopamine-producing brain cells that could prevent the destruction of these cells and halt the progression of PD.
 Their research has significant implications for the greatest number of PD sufferers because it addresses the 95% of cases of unknown origin, whereas the majority of research today addresses the 5% of cases that are genetically determined.
 New drugs would improve upon or replace the most frequently used current standard therapy, L-DOPA, with its serious side effects, and effectiveness that lasts only a few years.